-According to the assumptions ($l>k+1$, $l\nmid N$) and the Van Staudt-Clausen theorem, the series $E$ has $l$-integral rational Fourier coefficients at~$\infty$.
+According to the assumptions $l>k+1$, $l\nmid N$ and the Van Staudt-Clausen theorem, the series $E$ has $l$-integral rational Fourier coefficients at~$\infty$.
 Let us denote by~$F$ its reduction modulo~$l$.
 It is a well-defined modular form over~$\FF_l$.

 We now prove that $F$ is actually cuspidal.
-By proposition~\ref{prop:Eisenstein}, this is clear under the second assumption (as in particular, $l$ divides the numerator of $B_k/2k$).
-Else, if it is not satisfied, then there exists a prime divisor $p_0$ of~$N$ such that $\delta_{p_0}=1$.
+By Proposition~\ref{prop:Eisenstein}, this is clear under assumption (2) (as in particular, $l$ divides the numerator of $B_k/k$).
+Else, if we assume assumption (1), then there exists a prime divisor $p_0$ of~$N$ such that $\delta_{p_0}=1$.
 Let $s$ be a cusp of $X_0(N)$.
 It is $\Gamma_0(N)$-equivalent to some cusp of the form $1/v$ with $v\mid N$ and $1\le v\le N$.
 Then

 is congruent to~$0$ modulo~$l$.
-Hence the result by proposition~\ref{prop:Eisenstein}.
+Hence the result by Proposition~\ref{prop:Eisenstein}.

 As it is already the case for~$E$, the cuspidal form~$F$ is a Hecke eigenform at level~$N$.
 Therefore according to the Deligne-Serre lifting lemma, there exist a finite extension $K/\q_l$ with ring of integers~$\mathcal{O}$ and uniformizer~$\mathcal{L}$ and a normalized Hecke eigenform $f\in\mathcal{S}_k(\Gamma_0(N);\mathcal{O})$ with system of eigenvalues~$\{c_p\}_p$ where $p$ runs over the primes, such that